yiisoft/db/docs/en/schema/table-schema.md

 ```

 > Note: The full name includes the schema name prefix, if any.
-> That if the schema name is the same as the `Schema::defaultSchema`, the schema name won't be included.
+> If the schema name is the same as the `Schema::defaultSchema`, the schema name won't be included.

 ### Retrieving comment